Joseph E. Johnston: Atlanta Campaign

 Faced with Maj.
 Gen. William T. Sherman's advance from Chattanooga to Atlanta in the spring of 1864, Johnston conducted a series of withdrawals that appeared similar to his Peninsula Campaign strategy.
 He repeatedly prepared strong defensive positions, only to see Sherman maneuver around them in expert turning movements, causing him to fall back in the general direction of Atlanta.
 Johnston saw the preservation of his army as the most crucial consideration and conducted a very cautious campaign.
 He handled his army well, slowing the U.S. advance and inflicting heavier losses than he sustained.
+He pursued a strategy designed to exploit the overextension of Union General William T. Sherman’s forces.
+Johnston’s plan involved enticing Sherman to move further south from Chattanooga, stretching his supply lines thin, and then using cavalry raids to attack those vulnerable lines, potentially slowing or halting the Union advance.
+This strategy leveraged maneuver warfare and logistical targeting, reflecting Johnston’s cautious approach to preserve his forces while threatening Union operations.
+However, Johnston faced significant obstacles.
+His cavalry forces were too small to create the decisive strikes against Union supply trains that his plan required.
+The limited numbers meant that even if Sherman advanced as hoped, Johnston could not simultaneously block or harass all critical supply routes.
+To aggravate the situation, Johnston requested reinforcements from Richmond, but these were denied.
+One factor contributing to this denial was inaccurate intelligence reports suggesting that the Army of Tennessee was larger and more capable than it actually was, leading Confederate leadership to underestimate the urgency of reinforcing Johnston’s force.